Asymptotic dimension and the disk graph I: Introduction

-\begin{defi} The \emph{disc graph} ${\cal D\cal G}$ of $H$ is the graph whose vertices are isotopy classes of essential discs in $H$.
-Two such discs are connected by an edge of length one if and only if they can be realized disjointly. \end{defi}
+The \emph{disk graph} ${\cal D\cal G}(X)$ of $(M,X)$ is the metric graph whose vertices are isotopy classes of properly embedded disks in $M$ with boundary in $X$ and where two such disks are connected by an edge of length one if they can be realized disjointly.
+Assigning to a disk its boundary then defines an embedding of the disk graph into the \emph{curve graph} ${\cal C\cal G}(X)$ of $X$.

-The handlebody group acts as a group of simplicial isometries on the disc graph, and this action is coarsely transitive.

-Associating to an essential disc its boundary defines a simplicial embedding of the disc graph of $H$ into the curve graph of $\partial H$.
-Its image is a quasiconvex subspace of the curve graph \cite{MM04}.
-However, the curve graph and the disc graph are not locally finite, and the embedding ${\cal D\cal G}\to {\cal C\cal G}$ is \emph{not} a quasi-isometric embedding.
-Nevertheless, Masur and Schleimer showed \cite{MS10}